-UPDATED 23rd June: Many consider it one of the most important trees in Britain but the original Bramley apple stands forlorn, bark peeling from its gnarled branches, the garden around it overgrown and wild.
-A plaque from the Tree Council at its foot proclaims it to be one of fifty great British trees, but it will soon die.
+Many consider it one of the most important trees in Britain but a few years ago when I visited it, the original Bramley apple stood forlorn, bark peeling from its gnarled branches, the garden around it overgrown and wild.
+A plaque from the Tree Council at its foot proclaimed it to be one of fifty great British trees, but it looked like death was imminent.

 The Nottinghamshire tree’s history goes back over 200 years.
 Like children, apple seedlings rarely grow to display exactly the same characteristics as their parents.
 This welcome fact helps explain why we have so many varieties of the fruit today.

 Some time around 1809, Mary Brailsford (1791-1852) planted some apple pips in the garden of her parents’ tiny little terraced cottage in Church St, Southwell.

 One of the seedlings grew to yield beautiful, large apples, with a sharp-flavoured flesh that melted to a perfect, sweet mush when cooked.